usnistgov/FIPS201/_FIPS201/frontend.md

 When the PIV Card is used with OCC data or a PIN for physical access, the input device SHALL be integrated with the PIV Card reader.
-When the PIV Card is used with OCC data or a PIN for logical access (e.g., to authenticate to a website site or other server), the input device is not required to be integrated with the PIV Card reader.
+When the PIV Card is used with OCC data or a PIN for logical access (e.g., to authenticate to a website or other server), the input device is not required to be integrated with the PIV Card reader.
 If the input device is not integrated with the PIV Card reader, the OCC data or the PIN SHALL be transmitted securely and directly to the PIV Card for card activation.